flyyee/instancer/readme.md

 - One to accept new connections to the server, and assign internal ports to them.
 - One to prune existing connections to the server, and free up internal ports.

+On the backend, the instancer uses a thread-per-connection system.
+By default, each thread spins up its own Docker container.
+When ports / memory needs to be reclaimed, the oldest threads are culled, and a cleanup function spins down the container.

 Out of the box, the instancer uses the following authentication scheme:
 - The client first has to send a 130 byte message.
 - The first 128 bytes are the authentication token, and the last 2 bytes are the identifier.